-Australian’s indigenous fashion designers are in demand – showcasing their prints and garments at events in Paris, New York and everywhere in between.
-They’re using fashion as not only a creative outlet, but a career as well.
-From brands that are empowering indigenous Australians living in remote parts of the country, to accessory artists taking political action through the ears of their customers (literally) – these are some of Australia’s best indigenous fashion brands and collaborations.
+Australia’s indigenous fashion industry is flourishing.
+From brands that are empowering Aboriginal Australians living in remote parts of the country, to accessory artists taking political action through the ears of their customers (literally) – these are some of the country’s best indigenous fashion brands and collaborations.

 Warning: Aboriginal and Torres Strait readers are to be warned that the photos and videos included may contain images and voices of deceased persons.